usamabasharat/usamabasharat/README.md

 I'm a Full Stack Developer who loves turning complex problems into clean, scalable solutions.
 I work across the entire stack — from pixel-perfect frontends to robust backend architectures — and I'm passionate about writing code that's maintainable, performant, and built to last.

-- 🔭 &nbsp;Currently working with **React.js, Next.js, Ruby on Rails, Python, Django & DevOps**
+- 🔭 &nbsp; Currently working with **React.js, Next.js, Ruby on Rails, Python, Django & DevOps**
-- ⚡ &nbsp;7+ years of experience delivering production-grade applications
+- ⚡ &nbsp; 7+ years of experience delivering production-grade applications
-- 💬 &nbsp;Ask me about anything related to tech — happy to help!
+- 💬 &nbsp; Ask me about anything related to tech — happy to help!

 ---